 Walker’s Nebraska program has also proven that it can produce All-America players.
 In 23 years, 13 Huskers have earned a total of 19 NSCAA All-America certificates from the National Soccer Coaches Association of America and five Huskers have captured freshman All-America accolades under Walker.

 Walker also has helped Husker players compete at the international level.
-Over the past several seasons, Nebraska has boasted 24 players with national team experience, including current Huskers Jordan Jackson (USA) and Ari Romero (Mexico).
+Over the past several seasons, Nebraska has boasted 26 players with national team experience, including Jaycie Johnson and Jordan Jackson (USA), Ari Romero (Mexico) and Katie Kraeutner (Canada).

 Former NU athletes have seen success at the professional level as well.
 Seven Huskers were selected in the inaugural WUSA Draft in December of 2000.
 Nebraska’s total number of athletes selected was second behind North Carolina.
 Four of the first 24 players chosen in the draft were former Huskers.
 In 2002, Nebraska saw its highest pick ever when Breanna Boyd was drafted eighth in the first round by the defending champion Carolina Courage.
 Christine Latham also became an instant starter for the San Diego Spirit when she was picked up as a discovery player for the WUSA team, after bypassing the entire draft process.
 Walker boasted five former athletes on 2003 WUSA rosters, three of whom were named to All-Star rosters, which ranked seventh among all Division I programs.
 In January 2010, former Husker Carly Peetz was selected in the sixth round of the 2010 Women’s Professional Soccer Draft by the Boston Breakers.
 Following the 2013 season, Jordan Jackson and Ari Romero were drafted by the NWSL’s Houston Dash.
 In 2017, Jaycie Johnson was taken 27th overall to the North Carolina Courage and Caroline Flynn was drafted 40th overall to the Portland Thorns.